python-aprs/aprs3/README.rst

 Example 1: Library Usage - Receive
 ----------------------------------

-The following example connects to APRS-IS as W2GMD (me!) and filters for APRS frames coming from my prefix (W2GMD, W2GMD-n, etc).
-Any frames returned are sent to my callback *p* and printed.
+The following example connects to APRS-IS and filters for APRS frames within 500 miles of 46.1N, 122.9W.
+Any frames returned are sent to the callback *p*, which prints them.

 Example 1 Code
 ^^^^^^^^^^^^^^
 ::

     import aprs

     def p(x): print(x)

-    a = aprs.TCP('W2GMD', '12345')
+    with aprs.TCP(command='filter r/46.1/-122.9/500') as aprs_tcp:
-    a.start()
+        # callback can be passed to read()

-    a.receive(callback=p)
+        aprs_tcp.read(callback=p)

 Example 1 Output
 ^^^^^^^^^^^^^^^^